caribou/caribou/controllers.md

 * **:route-params** A map of any parameters extracted from the url when the route was matched.

 And then there are all the helpers.
-A helper is simply a clojure function that lives inside request map.
+A helper is simply a clojure function that lives inside the request map.
 Caribou provides a handful of helpers by default, and you can add any more that seem helpful.

 ```clj
 ;; value handling